minhtuannguyen/mac_provisioning/README.md

 # Manual steps

-However, there are a few manual step:
+However, there are a few manual steps to do:

-- Setup keyboard, trackpad options in the setting
+- Setup keyboard, trackpad options in the system preferences
 - Map Caps Lock to escape
-- iterm2
+- **iterm2**
     - copy on selection:
         - General -> Selection
             - copy to pasteboard on selection
             - Applications in terminal may access to clipboard
     - import the profile to iterm2
-- import the colour scheme for idea
+- import the color scheme for idea
 - import ssh public key for Git